 Paper Starlings is the first of six books in the not*the*same*river series.
-They follow the life of Violet who, after a childhood in care, figures out that her birth family’s heritage is more complicated than she believed possible.
+They follow the life of Violet who, after a childhood in care, figures out her birth family’s heritage is more complicated than she believed possible.

 The series features vampires, angels, demons, werewolves, vaewolves and other vae breeds.
 It’s set mainly in Oxfordshire, England.